LeAnhTuan289/Fashion-Marketing-Sales-Analysis-Power-BI/README.md

 ### Business Questions Answered

 - Which campaigns generate the highest marketing revenue?
-- Which campaigns perform best or worst based on ROAS, CPC, conversion performance, and revenue contribution?
+- Which campaigns perform best or worst based on ROAS, CPC, conversion-related performance, and revenue contribution?
 - Where are the main bottlenecks in the marketing funnel?
 - Is marketing revenue concentrated in only a few top campaigns or spread across many campaigns?

 ### Key Insights

-- **Revenue is not concentrated only in the Top 10 campaigns.**
+#### 1. Marketing revenue is distributed across many campaigns, not only the Top 10

-  The Top 10 campaigns generated **1.04bn**, accounting for **34.28%** of marketing revenue, while the remaining campaigns contributed **1.99bn**, or **65.72%**.
-This means long-tail campaigns play a major role in total marketing revenue.
+The Top 10 campaigns generated **1.04bn**, accounting for **34.28%** of marketing revenue.
+The remaining campaigns contributed **1.99bn**, or **65.72%**.

+**Business meaning:**
+Long-tail campaigns play a major role in total revenue.
+Focusing only on the largest campaigns may miss many smaller campaigns that either contribute meaningful revenue or contain hidden efficiency opportunities.

+---

-- **The funnel loses many users from impressions to clicks.**
+#### 2. The biggest funnel bottleneck is from impressions to clicks

-  The dashboard shows around **5.11M impressions** but only **41.85K clicks**, meaning the click-through stage is a key bottleneck.
-Many users see the ads, but only a small share decide to click or interact.
+The campaign funnel shows around **5.11M impressions** but only **41.85K clicks**, meaning many users see the ads but only a small share decide to click or interact.

+**Business meaning:**
+The main issue is likely at the top of the funnel: creative quality, targeting, product message, offer, or CTA may not be strong enough to convert ad exposure into traffic and customer intent.

+---

-- **High-revenue campaigns are not always the most efficient campaigns.**
+#### 3. High-revenue campaigns are not always the most efficient campaigns

-  For example, **AUDREY SHIRT** generated the highest marketing revenue, but some smaller campaigns such as **LISA DRESS** and **MARGNET DRESS** delivered much stronger ROAS.
-This means campaign decisions should not be based on revenue alone.
+Some campaigns such as **AUDREY SHIRT** generate high marketing revenue, while campaigns such as **LISA DRESS** and **MARGNET DRESS** show stronger ROAS efficiency.

-- **The current conversion rate definition may confuse business users.**
+**Business meaning:**
+Campaigns should not be evaluated by revenue alone.
+High-revenue campaigns help scale sales, but high-ROAS campaigns are important for improving budget efficiency.

+---

+#### 4. The conversion-related metric needs clearer definition

-  The dashboard shows **Conversion Rate = 466.40%**.
-If this is not a standard click-to-order or visit-to-order conversion rate, the metric should be renamed or clearly explained to avoid misunderstanding.
+The dashboard currently shows **Conversion Rate = 466.40%**.
+If this metric is not a standard click-to-order or visit-to-order conversion rate, it may confuse business users because standard conversion rates normally should not exceed 100%.

+**Business meaning:**
+KPI clarity is critical for decision-making.
+A metric that is unclear or poorly named can reduce trust in the dashboard, even if the calculation itself is useful.

+---

 ### Recommendations

 #### 1. Optimize the full campaign portfolio, not only the Top 10 campaigns

-- **Where to act:** Campaign portfolio, especially campaigns outside the Top 10.
+- **Where to act:** Full campaign portfolio, especially campaigns outside the Top 10.
-- **What to do:** Segment campaigns into four action groups: **Scale**, **Optimize**, **Reduce**, and **Stop/Test Again** based on ROAS, spend, revenue contribution, CPC, and conversion performance.
+- **What to do:** Classify campaigns into **Scale**, **Test More**, **Optimize**, and **Reduce/Pause** groups based on ROAS, spend, revenue contribution, CPC, and conversion-related performance.
-- **Why it matters:** Campaigns outside the Top 10 contribute more than 60% of marketing revenue, so focusing only on top campaigns would miss many optimization opportunities.
+- **Why it matters:** Campaigns outside the Top 10 contribute more than 60% of marketing revenue, so there may be many opportunities beyond the largest campaigns.
-- **Goal:** Improve overall campaign portfolio efficiency and avoid wasting budget on weak long-tail campaigns.
+- **Goal:** Improve overall campaign portfolio efficiency instead of optimizing only the most visible campaigns.

+---

-#### 2. Improve the top-of-funnel conversion from impressions to clicks
+#### 2. Improve the Impression → Click stage

-- **Where to act:** Impression → Click stage.
+- **Where to act:** Top-of-funnel campaign performance.
 - **What to do:** A/B test ad creatives, product visuals, headlines, offers, CTAs, and audience targeting.
 Prioritize campaigns with high impressions but low click performance.
-- **Why it matters:** Low click-through performance means the company is paying for exposure but not converting enough attention into traffic or customer interactions.
+- **Why it matters:** Low click-through performance means the company is paying for reach but not generating enough qualified traffic or customer intent.
 - **Goal:** Increase CTR, reduce CPC, and bring more qualified users into the sales funnel.

+---

-#### 3. Separate campaigns into revenue drivers and efficiency drivers
+#### 3. Balance revenue drivers and efficiency drivers

-- **Where to act:** Budget allocation across campaigns.
+- **Where to act:** Campaign budget allocation.
-- **What to do:** Maintain budget for high-revenue campaigns that drive scale, but gradually test more budget on high-ROAS campaigns that are currently underfunded.
+- **What to do:** Maintain high-revenue campaigns that drive scale, but run controlled budget tests for high-ROAS campaigns that are currently underfunded.
-- **Why it matters:** High-revenue campaigns help increase sales volume, while high-ROAS campaigns improve marketing efficiency.
-The company needs both scale and efficiency.
+- **Why it matters:** Revenue drivers help increase sales volume, while efficiency drivers improve return per VND spent.
+The business needs both scale and efficiency.
-- **Goal:** Balance revenue growth with better budget efficiency.
+- **Goal:** Grow revenue while improving average campaign ROAS.

+---

-#### 4. Clarify KPI definitions for better decision-making
+#### 4. Rename or clarify the conversion-related KPI

-- **Where to act:** KPI naming and metric definitions on the dashboard.
+- **Where to act:** KPI naming and dashboard documentation.
-- **What to do:** Review the current conversion rate formula.
-If the metric can exceed 100%, rename it to a more accurate term such as **Sales per Contact**, **Order-to-Interaction Ratio**, or add a clear formula note.
+- **What to do:** Review the current conversion formula.
+If the metric can exceed 100%, rename it to a clearer term such as **Sales per Interaction**, **Order-to-Interaction Ratio**, or **Interaction-to-Sales Efficiency**.
-- **Why it matters:** Senior managers need simple and trustworthy KPIs.
-A conversion rate above 100% may reduce confidence in the dashboard if it is not clearly explained.
+- **Why it matters:** Senior managers need simple, trustworthy KPIs.
+A conversion rate above 100% may create confusion if the definition is not clearly explained.
-- **Goal:** Improve dashboard clarity and make KPI interpretation easier for business users.
+- **Goal:** Improve dashboard credibility and make KPI interpretation easier for business users.

 ---